sjentsch/lsjDocs/Ch08/Ch08_Estimation_4.rst

    twist, since :math:`\hat\sigma^2` is an unbiased estimator of σ², you would assume that taking the square root would be fine and :math:`\hat\sigma` would be an unbiased estimator of σ.
 Right?
 Weirdly, it is not.
 There is actually a subtle, tiny bias in :math:`\hat\sigma`.
-Thit is just bizarre:
+This is just bizarre:
    :math:`\hat\sigma^2` is an unbiased estimate of the population variance σ², but when you take the square root, it turns out that :math:`\hat\sigma` is a biased estimator of the population standard deviation σ.
 Weird, weird,